Can A Nation Be Born In A Day

 7 Before she travailed, she brought forth; before her pain came, she was delivered of a man child.
 8 Who hath heard such a thing? who hath seen such things?
 Shall the earth be made to bring forth in one day?
 Shall a nation be born at once?
 For as soon as Zion travailed, she brought forth her children.

-His life brought complete upheaval to the old nation and former people of God.
-However, the identity of the people who did follow, to God, is the same (Zion or Israel of God), having been transformed like a butterfly birthed from the cocoon.]
+His life brought complete upheaval to the old nation and family of God.
+However, the identity of the people who followed, to God, would be the same, the continuation (of Zion or Israel of God), having been transformed like a butterfly birthed from the cocoon.]

 9 Shall I bring about the birth, and not have it actually happen? says the LORD: shall I make it ready but then shut the womb and not allow it?